RouteOption

 Policy inheritance rules when using route delegation

-Policies that are defined in a RouteOption resource and that are applied to a parent HTTPRoute resource are automatically inherited by all the child or grandchild HTTPRoutes along the route delegation chain.
+Policies that are defined in a RouteOption resource and that are applied to a parent HTTPRoute resource are inherited by all the child or grandchild HTTPRoutes along the route delegation chain.
 The following rules apply:

-• Child HTTPRoutes can augment the inherited settings by defining RouteOption fields that were not already set on the parent HTTPRoute.
+annotation is set on the parent HTTPRoute, child HTTPRoutes can augment the inherited settings by defining RouteOption fields that were not already set on the parent HTTPRoute.

 For an example, see the Policy inheritance guide.